thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-why-do-teams-use-feature-branches.md

 As long as you have not merged back into mainline you simply do not know how much work is still left to do.
 Because of potential merge conflicts, and because of potential rework caused by merge conflicts at merge time.
-Integrating changes into mainline becomes then a time-consuming and rather unpredictable activity.
+Integrating changes into mainline becomes a time-consuming and rather unpredictable activity.
 This makes the whole IT delivery process very unpredictable which increases the lead time, and the time to market for your product.

 There is, however, more.
 Though, individual productivity is seen as leading, it is already accepted that what has to be delivered is not individual.
 Why else